mhdr/sc-widgets/raw/sc-arcgauge/notches.md

         }

         @Override
-        public void onBeforeDrawNotch(ScNotchs.NotchInfo info) {
+        public void onBeforeDrawNotch(ScNotches.NotchInfo info) {
             // Move the offset
             info.offset = -info.length / 2;

-            // Check for module highlight the notchs than have module 5 and 10 if (info.index % 10 == 0) {
+            // Check for module highlight the notches than have module 5 and 10 if (info.index % 10 == 0) {
                 info.size = 6;
             } else if (info.index % 5 != 0) {